-HR was the lead singer for pioneering hardcore punk band Bad Brains (an all-BLACK band!
+HR is the lead singer for pioneering hardcore punk band Bad Brains (an all-BLACK band!
 Take THAT, Nazi skinners!), and has also released several solo albums.
 However, as far as I can tell, he hasn't recorded any music since 1995 or so.
 As such, I was surprised when Citizine was offered an interview with this complicated (and some say violently deranged) Rastafari man.
-I love the first few Bad Brains albums, so I prepared for the interview by reading up on Rastafari and developing questions that I felt were both interesting and controversial (about what initially appealed to him about Rastafari, what he was like before his conversion, how he is able to reconcile his image as a 'prophet of peace' with his widely-acknowledged history of violence and homophobia, etc).
+I love the first couple of Bad Brains albums, so I prepared for the interview by reading up on Rastafari and developing questions that I felt were both interesting and controversial (about what initially appealed to him about Rastafari, what he was like before his conversion, how he is able to reconcile his image as a 'prophet of peace' with his widely-acknowledged history of violence and homophobia, etc).
 But of course, you can't just bust right into questions like these with a person you've never met, so I figured I'd start off with some small talk and innocuous little questions about his musical history, like I usually do.
 And then THIS happened.
-(I'm in bold, all others in normal print) -----------------------------------------------
+(I'm in bold, all others in normal print)

 Hello?